alburtwang/specs/schema-layer/data-structures/hashmap.md

 A `Delete(key)` mutation first locates the element in the same way as `Get(key)` and if that entry exists, it is removed from the bucket containing it.
 If the bucket is empty after deletion of the entry, we remove the bucket element completely from the data element array and unsets the `index` bit of `map`.
 If the node containing the deleted element has no links to child nodes and contains `bucketSize` elements after the deletion, those elements are compacted into a single bucket and placed in the parent node in place of the link to that node.
 We perform this check on the parent (and recursively if required), thereby transforming the tree into its most compact form, with only buckets in place of nodes that have up to `bucketSize` entries at all edges.
 This compaction process combined with the `key` ordering of entries in buckets produces canonical forms of the data structure for any given set of `key` / `value` pairs regardless of their insertion order or whether any intermediate entries have been added and deleted.

-Each node in an IPLD HashMap is stored in a distinct IPLD block and CIDs are used for child node links.
+By default, each node in an IPLD HashMap is stored in a distinct IPLD block and CIDs are used for child node links.
+The schema and algorithm presented here also allows for inline child nodes rather than links, with read operations able to traverse multiple nodes within a single block where they are inlined.
+The production of inlined IPLD HashMaps is left unspecified and users should be aware that inlining breaks canonical form guarantees.

 ## Structure